DrKJeff16/project.nvim/README.md

 **_WARNING: DO NOT LAZY-LOAD THIS PLUGIN_**

-The cwd might not update otherwise.
+You might have issues with your `cwd` otherwise.

 </div>